nirajkdas/flashcart/README.md

    Sliding-window using Redis INCR + TTL.
 First request sets a 60-second expiry; each subsequent request increments the counter.
 If it exceeds the limit, return 429.
 Fails open if Redis is unavailable.

 ---

-*Built with ❤️ as a final-year CS project*